andrewbelles/population-density/README.md

   - $r^2$: ~0.24, RMSE: ~0.71
 + **GPBoost**: Planned spatial Gaussian process + boosting hybrid

+The Graph Neural Network uses the GeospatialModel class to support quick implementation of dataset specific GNNs.
+Relevant Source Files:
++ `models/gnn_models.py`
++ `models/geospatial.py`
+And the C++ modules defining the high-performance backend:
++ `support/geography_graph.cpp/.hpp`

+The model's performance on the `2020` baseline climate dataset.
++ **GNN**: Encode geospatial relationships through a geospatial adjacency graph with features.
+   - $r^2$: ~0.33, RMSE: ~0.67

 Faint positive variance for linear regression and an increase for more non-linear regressors supports evidence that more detailed/sophisticated datasets could provide substantial support to both multi-modal architectures.
+The GNN performance suggests that spatial encodings provide much needed support that the current climate dataset lacks.

 ### Models Usage